InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: Conclusion

-In summary, \ours{}~shows the possibility of achieving even more accurate outcomes than simply training a model with full input.
-Moreover, it shows that prediction rationales are editable without losing faithfulness, thus providing controllability.
-So far \ours{}~does not memorize previous feedback at a loss of generalization---this can be addressed via memory-based interactions \citep{tandon2022learning}, or model editing \citep{mitchell2021fast} as a future work.
+In summary, \ours{}~shows the possibility of user-centric systems where users can improve model performances by interacting with it at the test time.
+Test-time user feedback can yield better disentanglement than what is achieved algorithmically during training.
+Debiasing is a subjective task, and users can take the higher agency to guide model predictions without affecting model parameters.
+However, \ours{}~does not memorize previous feedback at a loss of generalization, which can be addressed via memory-based interactions \citep{tandon2022learning}, or persistent model editing \citep{mitchell2021fast} as future work.